-Photons within the broad red bandpass (550-900 nm) are detected through the array of 36 CCDs, each of which is a CCD273-84^{11,12} (Figure 4) specifically designed for VIS and manufactured by e2v Technologies.
+Photons within the broad red bandpass (550-900 nm) are detected through the array of 36 CCDs, each of which is a CCD273-84 (Figure 5) specifically designed for VIS and manufactured by e2v Technologies.
 The CCDs are located in a 6x6 matrix on the front of the Focal Plane Array (FPA).
-Close butting of the CCDs (Figure 4) which provides a >90% filling fraction of active Si.
-Optical filters providing a narrower band response previously located over two corner CCDs to calibrate against galaxy colour gradient bias have recently been removed from the baseline.
+Close butting of the CCDs (Figure 5) which provides a >90% filling fraction of active Si.

 The FPA has dimensions ~0.45m on each side.
-The 36 CCDs are held in an Al structure.
+The 36 CCDs are held in a Silicon Carbide (SiC) structure.
 The detector array is maintained relative to the optical focal plane with tight tolerances to ensure image quality.
-There is a separate block of electronics which digitise the signals from the CCDs, and is supported separately, with only the CCD electrical flexible interconnects between them (Figure 2).
+There is a separate block of electronics which digitise the signals from the CCDs, and is supported separately, with only the CCD electrical flexible interconnects between them (Figure 3).
 The electronics block holds twelve Readout Electronics (ROE - one for three CCDs), and their closely coupled power supply units (one per ROE).
 Within the support structure for the ROEs are thermal shields to isolate the cold CCDs from the warm ROEs.
 One of the two radiators to space maintains the ROE thermal environment, while the other coupled to the detector block maintains the CCDs at a temperature of 150-155K.

-The detection chain consists of the CCDs, ROEs and their associated power supply units.
+The detection chain consists of the CCDs, ROEs and their associated power supply units (R-PSUs).
 The architecture of the chain has been set up to ensure sufficient redundancy, while minimising the use of system resources.
 Manufacturability, testability and ease of access have also been important considerations.
-The tradeoff identified the optimal configuration of one ROE supporting three CCDs, each with four video chains (Figure 5), each with its own power supply unit.
+The tradeoff identified the optimal configuration of one ROE supporting three CCDs, each with four video chains (Figure 6), each with its own power supply unit.
 In order to minimise system noise levels, the power supply for each ROE is accommodated close to it on the outside of the Electronics Block.
 A single clocking and bias generation circuit is implemented for each CCD.
 Loss of one ROE results in loss of <10% of the focal plane, and the consequent thermal perturbations are manageable.
 Within each ROE it is envisaged that individual CCDs may be lost without loss of the entire unit, providing further redundancy.